VictorFilimonov/aerothemeplazma/README.md

 #### Modified System Tray

-This modification will add hover animations to the default system tray plasmoid, as well as remove the annoying popup animation which happens upon clicking on an item.
+This modified system tray will add hover and press animations to the default system tray plasmoid, as well as remove the annoying popup animation which happens upon clicking on an item.
-Since the system tray is a complex plasmoid, its files have to be replaced with a modified version provided in this theme, instead of it acting as a standalone plasmoid.
+Since the system tray is a complex plasmoid, its files have to be replaced, instead of it acting as a standalone plasmoid.
 To do this, copy the ```org.kde.plasma.private.systemtray``` found in the ```Plasma Widgets``` folder to the following directory:

 ```/usr/share/plasma/plasmoids/```

 This will override the default System Tray plasmoid.
 It is not recommended to edit this particular plasmoid, so proceed with caution.
 Make sure to back up the original plasmoid somewhere safe before trying this.
+Another thing to keep in mind is that this plasmoid will reset itself every time KDE Plasma is updated, so the plasmoid has to be reinstalled each time.

 #### Digital Clock Lite

-Install the widget ```Digital Clock Lite``` (https://www.kde-look.org/p/1225135/) and replace the ugly large clock widget with
+Install the widget [Digital Clock Lite](https://www.kde-look.org/p/1225135/) and replace the ugly large clock widget with
 it.
 By default it should already look a lot like Windows 7's clock, but if it doesn't, change the following settings:

 - Font size px: 9